lucasrodes/pyphoon/tasks/tcxtc/README.md

 Accepted shapes are (256, 256) for a single image and (N, 256, 256) for a batch of N images.
 In addition, you can use option `-p` to display probabilities instead of labels.
 Find more details using `--help`.

+### On input images

+Images should be in range of [0, 255], where 0 and 255 correspond to 160 Kelvin
+and 255 Kelvin, correspondingly.

 ### Use in code
 Alternatively, you can use this model in your code.